PX4/PX4-user_guide/en/dev_setup/fast-rtps-installation.md

 ### Fast-RTPS-Gen

-*Fast-RTPS-Gen* is the Fast RTPS IDL code generator tool.
-It should be installed after Fast RTPS and made sure the `fastrtpsgen` application is in your `PATH`.
+*Fast-RTPS-Gen* is the Fast RTPS (DDS) IDL code generator tool.
+It should be installed after Fast RTPS (DDS) and made sure the `fastrtpsgen` application is in your `PATH`.
 You can check with `which fastrtpsgen`.

 Then install Fast-RTPS-Gen 1.0.4 (Gradle is required for this):
 ```
-git clone --recursive https://github.com/eProsima/Fast-RTPS-Gen.git -b v1.0.4 ~/Fast-RTPS-Gen \
+git clone --recursive https://github.com/eProsima/Fast-DDS-Gen.git -b v1.0.4 ~/Fast-RTPS-Gen \
     && cd ~/Fast-RTPS-Gen \
     && ./gradlew assemble \
     && sudo ./gradlew install